-Since the 2011 revolution that forced President Zine el-Abidine Ben Ali into exile, Tunisia has been experiencing a democratic transition with some surprising twists and turns, but a power grab by President Kais Saied in July 2021 has led to fears of a setback for press freedom.
+After the 2011 revolution that forced President Zine el-Abidine Ben Ali into exile, Tunisia embarked on a democratic transition with unexpected twists and turns.
+A power grab by President Kais Saied in July 2021 has led to fears of a major setback for press freedom.

-The media landscape has been growing more diverse since the 2011 revolution.
-An economic crisis threatens the independence of many news operations, given that they are dominated by political and economic interests, jeopardizing the new surge of pluralism.
-Television is the most popular form of media, with private networks Al Hiwar Ettounsi and Attessia the leaders.
-The major radio station is Mosaïque FM.
-Online outlets have an avid following, but the print press is fading.
+The media landscape has grown more diverse since the 2011 revolution.
+But an economic crisis has undermined the independence of many media outlets, which are dominated by political and economic interests, and has jeopardised this nascent diversity.
+Television is the most popular medium, especially the privately owned channels Al Hiwar Ettounsi and Attessia.
+Radio comes next, with Mosaïque FM as the leading station.
+Online outlets have an avid following, but the print media are losing ground.

-The political crisis shaking the country, and Saied’s uncertain commitment to press freedom, have major repercussions.
-Since he was inaugurated in October 2019, the presidential palace has stopped receiving journalists, despite protests by the National Union of Tunisian Journalists.
-Media outlets do not proclaim their political affiliations, with the exception of the TV Nessma network, owned by political figure Nabil Karoui, but choice of guests and treatment of certain topics reveal political leanings.
-A prohibition by the Independent Broadcasting Authority (HAICA) on combining media ownership with political leadership is ignored by many owners.
+The political crisis shaking the country, and Saied’s uncertain commitment to press freedom, have had major repercussions.
+Since his inauguration as president in October 2019, the presidential palace has stopped receiving journalists, despite protests by the National Union of Tunisian Journalists (SNJT).
+A prohibition by the Independent High Authority for Broadcast Communication (HAICA) on combining media ownership with a political position is ignored by many owners.

-The media depend on private advertisers, some of which have media holdings and may have political ties.
-This environment threatens editorial independence.
-Advertising revenue also depends on audience size.
-Statistics on the matter are loosely calculated and strongly questioned.
-The broadcast advertising market has undergone a major change since 2014, with increased spending on political advertising.
-The economic model for the print press, based on subscriptions, advertising and street sales, is weakening, given a drop-off in individual sales and a shrinking advertising market.
+The media depend on private sector advertisers, some of whom own stakes in the media and may have political ties – a situation that threatens editorial independence.
+Advertising revenue is linked to audience size, and the way this is calculated is poorly regulated and much disputed.
+The TV and radio advertising market has undergone a major change since 2014, with increased spending on political advertising.
+The print media’s economic model, based on subscriptions, advertising and street sales, is in danger, as both ads and sales are falling.

-Political parties regularly turn to social networks to launch disinformation campaigns, to discredit the press, and instill suspicion and confusion among voters.
-Verbal attacks on the media by political leaders have increased in recent years.
+Political parties often use social media to conduct disinformation campaigns, smear the media, and sow suspicion and confusion among voters.
+Verbal attacks on the media by politicians have increased in recent years.